Risk Horizons: Structured Hypothesis Spaces for Longitudinal Clinical Prediction: Methodology

-Let $\mathcal{C}_t=\bigcup_m S_t^{(m)}$ be the set of all codes observed at visit $t$.
+\paragraph{Latent Clinical State via Probabilistic Central Events.} Let $\mathcal{C}_t=\bigcup_m S_t^{(m)}$ be the set of all codes observed at visit $t$.
 We compute a visit-level hyperbolic barycenter as a closed-form approximation of the Fr\'echet mean using log--exp maps at the origin:

 where $w_{t,i}\ge 0$ are code weights (uniform by default).

 Rather than snapping $\mu_t$ to a single nearest node, we define a soft assignment over candidate nodes:

 where $\mathcal{V}_t$ is a restricted candidate pool (e.g., same-modality nodes and ancestors) for efficiency.
 The Central Event is $\mathrm{CE}_t=(\mu_t,p_t(\cdot))$.